JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ### Variable Declarations

-Variables later assigned a type not represented by their initial type will have that type added onto them.
+Variables later assigned a type not represented by their initial type may have that type added onto them by `fixIncompleteTypes`.

-For example, if a variable is typed as a `number` but is also assigned a `string`, `incompleteTypes` would change its type to `number | strng`:
+For example, if a variable is typed as a `number` but is also assigned a `string`, `fixIncompleteTypes` would change its type to `number | strng`:

 ```diff
 - let abc: number = "";